The Pursuit of Happiness: Analysing "The Chase"

 This is the first time that we see the Tardis flying through space, and the sequence on Camber Sands of Ian and Vicki climbing up a sand dune, talking, surrounded by eerie groupings of frozen seaweed, is rather lovely.
 Maureen O'Brien's performance throughout is very good, and Vicki is well-served by the script, making grandiose pronouncements, getting in the way and having no intimation of her own mortality, just like real-life teenagers.
 The Mire Beast is quite good on its first appearance (it is only on the second, third and fourth ones that it starts to look naff), as is the sandstorm sequence (and its subsequent revelation that the whole landscape has changed).
 The fact that the Dalek rises out of the sand (albeit with much grunting and coughing) is the first indication that they can levitate, explaining how they got onto the upper deck of the Mary Celeste, and their guns are also named as "neutralisers".
 The episode title "The Death of Doctor Who" argues that this is in fact the title character's name (Edmund Warwick is credited as "Robot Dr. Who").
 The design of the Mechonoids was inspired by the work of American architect Buckminster Fuller and bears a strong resemblance to the Telstar; they don't acknowledge the crew or Steven as human, because they will only recognise the settlers when they are given the right code, and so instead they treat them as scientific specimens.
 Episode 4 has some good directing in the sequence on the Dalek Ship in which a well-organised panning shot makes it look as if there are a large number of Daleks on the ship rather than just four.
 The Mechonoid City model is lovely (if somewhat undermined by the cuteness of the model Mechonoid speeding along the walkway), and there is some nice synchronised exterminating during the Dalek/Mechonoid battle sequence, along with animated explosions.
 Finally, the story ends with a lovely sequence of still photos directed by Douglas Camfield (reminiscent of A Hard Day's Night), and the bus sequence (which again recalls the Beatles' performance of "Ticket to Ride" at the start of the story); considering their reaction to the inflation of bus ticket prices, it is just as well that Ian and Barbara did not come back a few years later, after the advent of decimalisation.

-In sum, then, "The Chase" fails in its attempt to do a deliberate comedy, and lacks the depth and subtlety of Terry Nation's best work.
+In sum, then, "The Chase" fails in its attempt to do a deliberate comedy.
 The large amounts of inadvertent humour, and the problematic production, however, mean that this is an enjoyable story for a good night in with friends who don't take things too seriously.

 Effects courtesy of Fiona Moore